-THEREFORE, be it resolved that the Council of the County of Grande Prairie No. 1 in the Province of Alberta, duly assembled hereby enacts as follows:
+NOW THEREFORE, under the authority of the Municipal Government Act, the Council of the County of Grande Prairie No. 1, in the Province of Alberta, hereby enacts as follows:

-- 1. That the Town of Sexsmith / County of Grande Prairie Inter-municipal Development Plan and its attachments, shown as Schedule "A" are hereby adopted as a Bylaw. - 2.
-That the provisions of this Bylaw apply to all lands within the area outlined with a red dashed line on the Intermunicipal Development Plan Figure 2, Future Predominant Land Use map. - 3.
-This Bylaw comes into effect on the date of it finally being passed.
+- 1. That the Town of Beaverlodge / County of Grande Prairie Intermunicipal Development Plan and its attachments, shown as Schedule "A" are hereby adopted as a bylaw. - 2.
+That the provisions of this Bylaw apply to all lands within the area outlined with a red dashed line on the Intermunicipal Development Plan Map 2, Future Predominant Land Use.